mikependon/RepoDB.NET/pages/tutorials/get-started-mysql.md

 }
 ```

-By default, the primary or identity field is used as a qualifier.
+By default, the primary or identity column is used as a qualifier.
 You can also use specify the customized qualifiers.

 ```csharp
 var person = new Person